kwesi-mb/alx-system_engineering-devops/0x00-shell_basics/README.md

-ls -al . .. /boot - listing all the hidden files in the current, parent and boot directory file - to check file type ln -s - for creating a symbolic link
+ls -al . .. /boot - listing all the hidden files in the current, parent and boot directory file - to check file type ln -s - for creating a symbolic link cp -un *.hmtl ../ - copying all the new html files from the current directory to the parent directory